yeungjosh/pokemon-classifier/README.md

 # Deploying [fast.ai](https://www.fast.ai) Pokemon classifier models on Docker

-Pokemon classifier using transfer learning on Resnet34 deployed as a web application
+Pokemon classifier created using transfer learning on Resnet34 deployed as a web application

 This repo can be used to deploy [fast.ai](https://github.com/fastai/fastai) models on Docker.
 ```